1,000+ Opportunities

 Save a search for “Department of Homeland Security” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: A state with a state dam safety program authorized by state legislation is the only entity eligible to submit HHPD applications to DHS/FEMA.
+Search similar grants →According to the current listing, eligibility includes: A state with a state dam safety program authorized by state legislation is the only entity eligible to submit HHPD applications to DHS/FEMA.
 For the purposes of the HHPD, the term “state” means each of the several states of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, and any other territory or possession of the United States.
 Each Recipient must have a FEMA-approved state mitigation plan that includes all dam risks; and complies with the Disaster Mitigation Act of 2000 (Public Law 106–390; 114 Stat.
 1552) that amended the Robert T. Stafford Disaster Relief and Emergency Assistance Act, PL 100-707.
 For more information on the Mitigation Plan Requirements, see Section E.1.a, Programmatic Criteria for Mitigation Plan Requirement.
 For links to mitigation plan guidance documents and for questions, see Section H.12., Mitigation Plan Requirement Resources.
 Eligible applicant types include: State.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program